catalincostea/kafka-minikube/README.md

 the health_checks_topic.
 The service should have a REST API endpoint /get_latest_health_check that retrieves and prints the latest health check results from the Kafka topic.

-Deployment Automation:
+## done - Deployment Automation:
 Create Kubernetes deployment manifests for both the HealthCheckService and ConsumerHealthCheckService.
 Implement a rolling deployment strategy for these services.

-Use ConfigMaps/Secrets to manage any configuration that needs to be externalized.
-Ensure that the services can scale horizontally.
+## done - Use ConfigMaps/Secrets to manage any configuration that needs to be externalized.
+Ensure that the services can
+scale horizontally.
-Monitoring and Logging
+## done partially - Monitoring and Logging
 Set up monitoring for the Kafka cluster, HealthCheckService, and ConsumerHealthCheckService.
 Implement logging for both services, including printing health check results along with some text.